 Who you are and what you do

-Recently, I went to a printing industry trade show in Melbourne and there was a booth with a huge hanging sign shaped like a submarine.
+I was at a trade show for the printing industry and there was this booth with a huge submarine-shaped hanging sign.

 You can get all the attention you want but if no one knows who you are and what you do, all those attention won’t convert into brand equity and most importantly sales.